open/close all folders

 Films — Animation

-- The Emperor's New Groove has a villainous example, when Kronk and Yzma dispose of their potion-tainted drink.
+- Pictured above: The Emperor's New Groove has a villainous example, when Kronk and Yzma dispose of their potion-tainted drink.
 Ysma quickly dumps hers on a nearby cactus.
 Kronk pretends to drink his, using forced perspective to make it look like it's going in his mouth while he's actually spilling it on his shoulder.
 Their victim is so self-centered and oblivious that it is hardly necessary.
+For bonus points, that same cactus a few seconds later can be seen to have become llama-shaped.

 Films — Live-Action